Free online Participate Lab — May 11, 2022

 Want to learn how to enable Verizon free call filtering?
 Read on!

-Verizon is now offering free call filtering, but enabling it can be incredibly frustrating!
-Many reviews complain that, after downloading the Verizon Call Filter app, no option for the free version appears.
+Verizon now offers free call filtering, but enabling it can be incredibly frustrating!
+Many reviews complain that after downloading the Verizon Call Filter app, no option for the free version appears.
 Instead, you are only offered a free 10-day trial or the option to purchase a monthly subscription.

 Here’s how to activate the free version of Verizon Call Filter

-The crucial step omitted from Verizon’s incredibly brief explanation of how to activate free call filtering is that if simply enrolling via the Call Filter App doesn’t work, you need to log in to My Verizon.
+The crucial step omitted from Verizon’s incredibly brief explanation of free call filtering activation is that if enrolling via the Call Filter App doesn’t work, you need to log in to My Verizon.
 Here’s what to do.

-6. On your phone, close the Verizon Call Filter app if it’s currently open.
-Now, when you reopen it you’ll see that free call filtering has been turned on!
+On your phone, close the Verizon Call Filter app if it’s currently open.
+When you reopen it you’ll see that free call filtering has been turned on!

 That’s it!
 Did this work for you?
 Do you have comments/additions/corrections?
 Please share them in the comments below.

-I’m happy to announce that a free 9,000 word update to my book Conferences That Work: Creating Events That People Love is now available!
+I’m happy to announce that a free 9,000-word update to my book Conferences That Work: Creating Events That People Love is available!

 Many improvements and refinements are included—the outcome of four years of feedback and experience since the book was published in 2009.
 Highlights include a long-awaited chapter on extending Conferences That Work to larger events, and important additions that make the established format (now tried and true for over twenty years!) even better.